FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-11.md

 Definition:

+&nbsp;
-The Controller Output is a composite quantity returned from the Controller to the Manager at the end of the search.
+: The Controller Output is a composite quantity returned from the Controller to the Manager at the end of the search.
 The Search Result instance is its only required attribute.

 Discussion:

+&nbsp;
-MLRsearch Implementation MAY return additional data in the Controller Output, e.g., number of trials performed and the total Search Duration.
+: MLRsearch implementation MAY return additional data in the Controller Output, e.g., number of trials performed and the total Search Duration.

-## MLRsearch Architecture

-MLRsearch architecture consists of three main system components: the Manager, the Controller, and the Measurer, defined in the following subsections.

 {::comment}

+    VP: DONE low priority: Regular end, irregular exit, user abort.
+    Should not need new text, review related MD comments.
+    Maybe differentiate abort conditions, or at least make them explicitly vague?

+{:/comment}

+{::comment}

+    VP: DONE elsewhere: Emphasize one controller call gives one benchmark.
+    Any recurring tests count as independent benchmarks.

+{:/comment}

+## Architecture Terms

+MLRsearch architecture consists of three main system components: the Manager, the Controller, and the Measurer.
+The components were introduced in [Architecture Overview](#architecture-overview), and the following subsections finalize their definitions using terms from previous sections.

+{::comment}

-    [MB93]: I guess these should be introduced before the attributes as these components are used in the description.
+    MB93: I guess these should be introduced before the attributes as these components are used in the description.
 Please reconsider the flow of the document.

-    [VP]: Reformulate this to clarify overview introduced, this finalizes the definition.
+    VP: Reformulate this to clarify overview introduced, this finalizes the definition.

-    [MK]: Edited.
+    MK: Edited.
 And I disagree.
 Three components of the architecture are listed, with definitions following.
 I do not envisage any problem from the reader perspective.

+    VP: DONE: Added a sentence.

 {:/comment}